duckietown/book-devmanual-software/src/intermediate/simulation/gym-simulation-in-duckietown.md

 ## Troubleshooting

-If you run into problems of any kind, don't hesitate to [open an issue](https://github.com/duckietown/gym-duckietown/issues) on this repository.
-It's quite possible that you've run into some bug we aren't aware of.
-Please make sure to give some details about your system configuration (ie: PC or Max, operating system), and to paste the command you used to run the simulator, as well as the complete error message that was produced, if any.
+If you run into problems of any kind, do not hesitate to [reach out](https://duckietown.com/contact/).
+Please make sure to provide details about your system configuration (i.e., operating system,  computer architecture, link to instructions, inputs and output error codes).

 ```{trouble}